The Invisible Work of Motherhood: Recognizing the Mental Load on Labor Day 2025

 Here's what I've learned in my own life: this mental load doesn't exist in a vacuum.
 It directly impacts our ability to show up fully in our careers.
 When I'm the one tracking developmental milestones, remembering that deodorant conversations are coming up, noticing when a child is getting dysregulated, and creating systems to manage the chaos, that mental bandwidth isn't available for strategic thinking about my business.

 The research backs this up.
 Women face a well-documented "motherhood penalty" in wages and career advancement, while fathers often experience a "fatherhood premium."
-This isn't because mothers are less capable, it's because we're managing two full-time jobs, and only one of them gets recognized or compensated.
+This isn't because mothers are less capable, it's because we're managing two full-time jobs, and only one of them gets recognized or compensated (Halrynjo & Mangset, 2024).

 It's Not About Blame - It's About Systems